OSC/ood-documentation/docs/_sources/applications/active-jobs.rst.txt

 - OnDemand Server
 - Resource Manager Server (e.g., Torque/PBS Batch Server)

+.. _active-jobs-diagram:
 .. figure:: /images/active-jobs-diagram.png
    :align: center

    Diagram detailing how the Active Jobs App interacts with the HPC infrastructure.

-The figure above details how the Active Jobs App works on a local HPC system.
+:numref:`active-jobs-diagram` details how the Active Jobs App works on a local HPC system.
 The user's PUN running on the OnDemand Server launches the Ruby on Rails Active Jobs app through Passenger_ as the user.
 The Active Jobs app then retrieves a list of available jobs from the resource manager server through either a library call or forking a binary such as ``qstat`` and parsing the output.

 .. _ruby on rails: http://rubyonrails.org/
 .. _passenger: https://www.phusionpassenger.com/